formabble/releases/docs/details/shards/GFX/Mesh.md

     However, now this order (0 -> 1 -> 2) is considered to be the back face of the triangle.
 The front face would be the reverse order: 2 -> 1 -> 0.
     The normal of this triangle would point away from the viewer (into the screen).

-- The mesh object output created by this shard can be passed to the `Mesh` parameter of the `GFX.DrawablePass` shard to be added to the reder pipeline and subsequently rendered.
+- The mesh object output created by this shard can be passed to the `Mesh` parameter of the `GFX.DrawablePass` shard to be added to the render pipeline and subsequently rendered.